tencent cloud

 $topic = $producer->newTopic($setting['topic_name'], $topicConf);

-// Produce a message and send it
+// Produce and send messages.

 for ($i = 0; $i < 5; $i++) {